 Search for park features by name, using generic or specific names.

 How to Use: Click or tap the Search button [magnifying glass] on the left side of the screen.
-In the search bar, type a word or phrase (such as “swamp,” “bathroom,” “natural communities,” “visitor center,” or “White Cliff Trail”) and tap the search button again.
+In the search bar, type a word or phrase (such as “swamp,” “bathroom,” “natural communities,” “visitor center,” or “White Cliff Trail”) and press Enter.
 The search results box will open.
 (Read Learn About a Location to understand how a similar results box functions.)

 - Try a more generic term (“trail”) if you cannot find what you are looking for (“White Cliff Trail”).